itsvishwa/PARKnGO/README.md

 - **Registration Verification:** Review and approve or deny company registration forms to maintain the system's trustworthiness.
 - **Complaint Monitoring:** Receive alerts about companies receiving an excessive number of complaints over a specified time period.
 - **Ban or Removal Authority:** Administrators can temporarily ban or permanently remove companies that exhibit unsatisfactory performance or behavior, preserving the system's quality.

-## Installation

-The installation process for **PARK'N GO** involves setting up the required components.
-Follow these steps to get started:

-1. **Front-End Implementation:**

-   - Web App: Utilizes HTML, CSS, and JavaScript for the front-end.
-   - Mobile App: Developed for Android using the Android Development Kit with JAVA.

-2. **Database Implementation:**

-   - MySQL database hosted on Microsoft Azure.

-3. **Backend Implementation:**

-   - PHP powers the backend, with separate systems for mobile and web apps.

-4. **Special Features Implementations:**
-   - Map Navigation: Integrates Google Map SDK and Google Map API for JavaScript.
-   - Email Service: Configured for email communications.
-   - SMS Service: Utilizes Twilio for SMS communication.
-   - QR Code generator and scanner: Provides QR code functionality.
-   - Card Payments: Implemented using "PayHere."

-Please ensure that you have the necessary components and dependencies in place before proceeding with the installation.

 ## Usage